Jezzamonn/fourier/content.md

 <canvas id='square-wave-build-up' width=500 height=500></canvas>
 <input id="square-wave-build-up-slider" type="range" min="0" max="1" value="0" step="any" >

+*Drag the slider above to play with how many sine waves there are.*

 This process works like that for any repeating line.
 Give it a go, try draw your own!

 <canvas id='wave-draw' width=500 height=300></canvas>
 <canvas id='wave-draw-split' width=500 height=500></canvas>
 <input id="wave-draw-slider" type="range" min="0" max="1" value="1" step="any">

+*Move the slider to see how as we add move sine waves, it gets closer and closer to your drawing*

+---

 Um, ok.
 So it looks cool.
 But why?